pretorh/lfs-notes/steps/6-install.md

     - recheck: had to recreate `libncursesw.so`, might have missed on it's post install? (or miscopied from pdf without .so extention?)
     - time: 0.7x (0.2x for parallel)

+## cleanup and backup

+Note that the cleanup commands have been merged to remove the required and optional files in a single script.
+Both are run from outside of the chroot environment

+First exit chroot (`exit`).
+Ensure LFS is still set and unmount devices.
+See `scripts/6/cleanup/umount-chroot.sh`

+## deprecated/old notes from pre 10.0 book

 ### Part 1

 - linux api headers